corda/corda-docs/content/en/docs/corda-os/4.6/hello-world-flow.md

 * The output `IOUState` is added using `TransactionBuilder.addOutputState`.
 As well as the output state itself, this method takes a reference to the contract that will govern the evolution of the state over time.
 Here, we are passing in a reference to the `TemplateContract`, which imposes no constraints.
-We will define a contract imposing real constraints in the next tutorial
+We will define a contract imposing real constraints in the next tutorial.

 ### Signing the transaction